Shagasresthaa/Weather-Monitoring-System/README.md

 Arduino bootloader will be used for this ATMEGA2560.

 # This is project is work in progress
-All the work is licensed under MIT License which can be found in the project
+All the work is licensed under GNU General Public License V3 which can be found in the project

 This is a simple weather monitoring project for monitoring temperature, preasure and humidity using arduino nano nodes and a raspbery pi to upload the data to a custom REST API from which data can be retreived to a mobile application for remote monitoring